Henrik Larsson: Helsingborg

 After leaving Falkenberg, Larsson was appointed manager of Helsingborg.
 In November 2016, Helsingborg were relegated to Superettan after losing a two-legged play-off against Halmstad.
 After the final whistle, a minor group of disappointed home fans attacked both Larsson and his son, Jordan.
 Following the end of the season, Larsson decided to leave the club.

 Ängelholms FF

-On 3 October 2018, Division 1 club Ängelholms FF announced that Larsson would join the staff as assistant to head coach Alexander Tengryd, whom Larsson had worked together with in Helsingborg.
+After turning down the opportunity to manage Scottish side Livingston, Division 1 club Ängelholms FF announced on 3 October 2018 that Larsson would join the staff as assistant to head coach Alexander Tengryd, whom Larsson had worked together with in Helsingborg.
 At the time of his appointment, Ängelholm were on 13 place and five matches in a row without a win with six matches left of the season.
 First match with Larsson in the staff was three days later against Utsiktens BK away.
-The match ended in a 1-0 win for Ängelholm. Ängelholm would only take two points in their last five matches, including losing 0-4 to Oskarshamns AIK and 0-3 to Tvååkers, and dropped to 15th place which meant immediate relegation.
+The match ended in a 1–0 win for Ängelholm. Ängelholm would only take two points in their last five matches, including losing 0–4 to Oskarshamns AIK and 0–3 to Tvååker, and dropped to 15th place which meant immediate relegation.
 Larsson, along with head coach Alexander Tengryd, left the club at the end of the season.